kartenmacherei/rest-framework/README.md

 [![Build Status](https://travis-ci.org/kartenmacherei/rest-framework.svg?branch=master)](https://travis-ci.org/kartenmacherei/rest-framework)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/3eb072a0-0f58-4d39-a91d-71662adbdcd7/mini.png)](https://insight.sensiolabs.com/projects/3eb072a0-0f58-4d39-a91d-71662adbdcd7)

-The goal of this framework is to enable us to quickly bootstrap new RESTful Services.
+The goal of this framework is to enable us to quickly bootstrap new RESTful Services while sticking to our very strict coding guidelines.
+This especially means that any kind of magic should be avoided.

 ## Basic Concepts